 Acknowledgements

-This project has been funded with a PhD scholarship fund awarded to AK from High Committee of Education Development in Iraq.
+This project has been funded with a PhD scholarship fund awarded to AK from the Higher Committee of Education Development in Iraq.
 We would like to acknowledge Professor Ahmed Elsheikh, Dr. Ya Hua Chim, Dr. Zhuola and Dr. Zhuo Chang for their valuable advice and support, and the wider Biomechanical Engineering Group at University of Liverpool.
 We also thank Dave Atkinson, Benjamin Peek and Derek Neary for their technical support.
 We would also like to thank Dr Jennifer Hay (KLA Instruments Group, USA) for providing the schematic diagram of the DCM-II indenter head shown in Figure 1.

 Authors Contributions